9 Things to Consider when Designing an eCommerce Website

 To improve your store’s recall value, you should have a clear and consistent design throughout the website.
 Make sure you incorporate the same design and thematic elements across the pages.

-Your customers will know that you are conscious of your brand image and that you take quality seriously.
+Your customers will know that you are conscious of your brand image and take quality seriously.
 A sloppy design will keep away traffic for good!
 With a consistent design, you lend a professional touch to your site.

 Take time to define your brand, identify your core customers, and identify your personality.
 Now, infuse these elements into your web design.